Ruhrgas: Deals with Soviet Union and Norway

+E.ON

 Ruhrgas was acquired by energy company E.ON in March 2003.
 On 1 July 2004, the company was renamed accordingly E.ON Ruhrgas.
 That time, it became the largest foreign shareholder in the Russian gas company Gazprom by 6.5% of shares.
 These shares were bought back by Gazprom in October 2009 as a result of the asset-swap deal between E.On and Gazprom.
-As a result of thedeal, E.ON Ruhrgas acquired a 25% stake, minus three ordinary registered shares plus three preference non-voting shares in Severneftegazprom, an operator of the Yuzhno-Russkoye field.
+As a result of the deal, E.ON Ruhrgas acquired a 25% stake, minus three ordinary registered shares plus three preference non-voting shares in Severneftegazprom, an operator of the Yuzhno-Russkoye field.

 In June 2005, E.ON Ruhrgas acquired 51% of the Romanian gas utility DistriGaz Nord and renamed it E.ON Gaz România.
 On 8 September 2005, E.ON Ruhrgas signed an agreement to participate in the Nord Stream 1 project.
 The pipeline became operational in 2011.

 By 2008, E.ON Ruhrgas owned 11552 km of pipelines.

 In July 2010, E.ON Ruhrgas acquired 15% of the shares in the Trans Adriatic Pipeline project.

 On 1 September 2010, based on the European Union Third Energy Package, the gas transportation and gas storage operations of E.ON Ruhrgas were transferred to E.ON Gastransport and renamed Open Grid Europe.
 On 2 May 2013, E.ON Ruhrgas was merged with E.ON Global Commodities SE, now part of Uniper.

 The name Ruhrgas is still used by Uniper Ruhrgas International GmbH, a subsidiary of Uniper.
 It was founded as E.ON Ruhrgas International GmbH in 1994, after takeover of Ruhrgas by E.ON on the basis of Ruhrgas international activities.